AbhinayaGit/To-do-Lists/README.md

 # To-do-Lists
  To-Do List App using HTML, CSS, and JavaScript.
-The app should include CRUD (Create, Read, Update, and Delete)
+The app includes CRUD (Create, Read, Update, and Delete)